-It’s important to train your team about the U.S. Equal Employment Opportunity Commission (EEOC) laws and regulations.
-To do so is crucial to ensuring a fair and just workplace and protecting your employees, as well as protecting your company from risk.
+Training your team about the U.S. Equal Employment Opportunity Commission (EEOC) laws and regulations is crucial to ensuring a fair and just workplace, protecting your employees, as well as protecting your company from risk

 Here are five tips for team training.